 How Birth Injury Attorneys Prove A Claim

 You, the plaintiff, have the legal burden of proof.
 That means you have to show sufficient evidence that medical malpractice took place.
-You also need to show that your child suffered harm as a direct result of malpractice.
+That is, you need to show that your child suffered harm as a direct result of malpractice.

-That’s easier said than done–especially when medical centers have top representation on their side.
-But if you get a birth injury attorney involved, this task won’t seem like a climb up Mount Everest.
+However, that’s easier said than done.
+Especially when medical centers have top representation on their side.
+But if you get a competent birth injury attorney involved, this task won’t seem like a climb up Mount Everest.

 Here are the steps your birth injury attorney may take to prove your claim: